massimobonanni/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

 After the container app environment finishes deploying, you can deploy a container image to your environment.

-1. Deploy a sample app container image by using the **containerapp create** command.
+1. Deploy a sample app container image with the **containerapp create** command.

     ```bash
     az containerapp create \